pikesley/insulin/README.md

 Postfix setup
 =============

 OnTrack allows you to mail the exported CSV files to an email address.
 [This page](http://tech.jeffri.es/2010/09/automatic-ripping-and-saving-email-attachments-with-postfix/) explains how to configure Postfix to extract those files.
-I now have this set up so that I mail from OnTrack to particular_address@mydomain.com, the CSVs get dropped into a particular directory, and then 'insulin ingest' runs periodically on the newest file in that directory.
+I now have this set up so that I mail from OnTrack to particular_address@mydomain.com, the CSVs get dropped into a directory, and then 'insulin ingest' runs periodically on the newest file in that directory.

 Next steps
 ==========